 Brevard College makes a special commitment to experiential learning opportunities through the Student Government Association.
 SGA seeks broad representation from students, so they can work together to make a difference in academic and campus life.
 This organization gives students invaluable experience in leadership and governance.
-The SGA has three branches: the executive branch, consisting of the president and the executive council; the legislative branch, consisting of the senate and its committees; and the judicial branch, consisting of the student judiciary.
+The SGA has three branches: the executive branch, consisting of the president and the executive council; the legislative branch, consisting of the senate, the house and its committees; and the judicial branch, consisting of the student judiciary.
 SGA also provides funding and direction for other student-run groups on campus.
+The Senate is made up of Class Officers (President, Vice President and Secretary).
+The House is made up of representatives of all clubs and organizations.